Rand Paul Fast Facts

 May 20, 2015 - After 10 hours and 30 minutes, Paul ends his "filibuster" over National Security Agency surveillance programs authorized under the Patriot Act.
 Paul's speech wasn't technically a filibuster because of intricate Senate rules, but his office insists it was a filibuster.

 August 5, 2015 - The Justice Department indicts two officials from a Rand Paul Super PAC for conspiracy and falsifying campaign records.
-During the 2012 primary season, Jesse Benton and John Tate allegedly bribed an Iowa state senator to get him to endorse Paul's father, Ron Paul.
-Benton and Tate help run one of the Super PAC's supporting Rand Paul, America's Liberty PAC.
+During the 2012 presidential primary season, Jesse Benton and John Tate allegedly bribed an Iowa state senator to get him to endorse Ron Paul.
+Benton and Tate go on to help run one of the Super PACs supporting Rand Paul, America's Liberty PAC.
+Both men are later convicted.

-February 3, 2016 - Paul announces that he is suspending his campaign for the presidency.
+February 3, 2016 - Announces that he is suspending his campaign for the presidency.

-November 8, 2016 - Wins a second term in the US Senate, defeating Democrat Jim Gray.
+November 8, 2016 - Wins a second term in the Senate, defeating Democrat Jim Gray.

-November 3, 2017 - A neighbor allegedly assaults Paul at his home in Bowling Green, Kentucky, which results in six broken ribs and a pleural effusion -- a build-up of fluid around the lungs.
+November 3, 2017 - A neighbor assaults Paul at his home in Bowling Green, Kentucky, which results in six broken ribs and a pleural effusion - a build-up of fluid around the lungs.
 The attorney representing Paul's neighbor, Rene Boucher, later says that the occurrence had "absolutely nothing" to do with politics and was "a very regrettable dispute between two neighbors over a matter that most people would regard as trivial."
+Boucher, who pleaded guilty to the assault, is sentenced in June 2018 to 30 days in prison with a year of supervised release.

+August 2018 - Goes to Moscow and meets with Russian lawmakers, extending an invitation to visit the United States.
+While abroad, Paul tweets that he delivered a letter to Russian leader Vladimir Putin from US President Donald Trump.
+A White House spokesman later says that Paul asked Trump to provide a letter of introduction.
+After he returns, Paul says that he plans to ask Trump to lift sanctions on members of the Russian legislature so they can come to Washington for meetings with their American counterparts.